QuantEcon/lecture-python-intro/lectures/inequality.md

 The Gini coefficient is just a number, rather than a curve.

-In this section, we discuss the Gini coefficient and its relationship to the Lorenz curve.
+In this section we discuss the Gini coefficient and its relationship to the Lorenz curve.